ethan-stratton/startup/README.md

 # **Real Estate Finder for Students - Startup Deliverable**

+To make it easier to see what changes occurred, I'll write them briefly here:
+Added four new html pages besides index.html.
+They all have links to each other and represent basic functionality of a website with a login page, a dashboard, a database and realtime websocket page.
+Though none of them have functionality yet.

 ## **Elevator Pitch**

 Finding student housing can be a stressful process, especially with so many options and limited time.
 Our real estate finder simplifies this by offering BYU students a seamless platform to search for affordable, student-friendly apartments, sorted by proximity to campus, budget, and amenities.
 Integrated with real-time data on availability and pricing, the platform ensures that students get up-to-date listings with secure login and user profiles.
 It's the perfect solution for college students looking for the best housing in their area without hassle.